 Silicone Moisturizing Mask For Sheet Masks ($3)

 Confession: I mainly bought this because I knew I could scare my blind-without-glasses husband by wearing it first thing in the morning.
 (FYI, it totally worked—10/10 would recommend as a Halloween prank.)
-As much as I enjoyed it's scare value, the ear loops actually did a great job of fixing sheet masks to my skin.
+As much as I enjoyed its scare value, the ear loops actually did a great job of fixing sheet masks to my skin.
 While I'm not 100% convinced it boosted the hydrating properties of any mask I wore underneath, it did enable me to walk about the house with one on.
 I also felt that because it is made from silicone it prevented the essence from the sheet masks I used it with from drying out too fast, which can only mean good things for my face, right?
 Apparently you can also wear it as-is in the bath, the idea being that the perspiration it causes is somehow beneficial.
 Not sure why you'd want to do that exactly (detoxification?), but I decided to skip it purely because I didn't like the idea of locking my own sweat to my face.

 Moisture Almond Peeling Gel ($3)

-Peeling gels are a big deal in Japanese skincare, but not so much in Australia which is kind of a shame.
+Peeling gels are a big deal in Japanese skincare, but not so much everywhere else, which is kind of a shame.
 Essentially, they're chemical exfoliators that are activated by being rubbed into the skin.
 If you think you'd enjoy SEEING your dead skin sloughed away, you will be both satisfied and obsessed by this.
 I was a bit scared this particular formula would be overly harsh, but I actually found it to be quite gentle.
 (Plus, because it's made with sweet almond extract it has a soft marzipan scent I love.)
-I used it once on my face, then again immediately afterwards to check if the teensy balls of "dead skin" were actually what was promised and not the product balling up itself.
-On the second round I got a lesser peeling result which made me feel like it worked.
+I used it once on my face, then again immediately afterward to check if the teensy balls of "dead skin" were actually what was promised and not the product balling up itself.
+On the second round, I got a lesser peeling result which made me feel like it worked.

 Cleansing Tissue 35 Sheets ($3)